-Comtesse de Lalande inherited her two sisters and named her property "Château Pichon-Longueville Comtesse-de-Lalande".
-This unusually long term is often abbreviated today as "Château Pichon-Comtesse" or "Château Pichon-Lalande".
-After varied history, the estate was bought in 1925 by the family Miailhe and led for many years by Edouard F. Miailhe, then taken over by his daughter May Elaine de Lencquesaing and led with an iron hand.
-Finally, in 2006, acquired the champagne house Roederer the majority shares.
-In the Bordeaux Classification In 1855, the estate had received the second rank (Deuxième Cru Classé).
-The vineyards cover 85 hectares and are with the varieties Cabernet Sauvignon (45%), Merlot (35%), Cabernet Franc (12%) and Petit Verdot (8%).
-The decades-storable red wine will be 18 to 24 months in 50% new barriques expanded.
-He is counted among the "Super-Seconds", so would earn the "Premier Cru Classé".
-As Wine of the century applies the vintage 1982, of the wine critic Robert Parker was rated 100 points.
+Comtesse de Lalande inherited her two sisters and called her property "Château Pichon-Longueville Comtesse-de-Lalande".
+This unusually long term is often abbreviated to "Château Pichon-Comtesse" or "Château Pichon-Lalande".
+After an eventful history, the estate was bought by the Miailhe family in 1925 and managed by Edouard F. Miailhe for many years, then taken over by his daughter May Elaine de Lencquesaing and managed with an iron hand.
+Finally, in 2006 acquired the champagne house Roederer the majority shares.
+In the Bordeaux Classification in 1855 the estate received second place (Deuxième Cru Classé).
+The vineyards cover 85 hectares of vineyards and are with the varieties Cabernet Sauvignon (45%), Merlot (35%), Cabernet Franc (12%) and Petit Verdot (8%) planted.
+The red wine that can be stored for decades will be 18 to 24 months in 50% new barriques expanded.
+He is one of the "Super Seconds", so he would earn the "Premier Cru Classé".
+As Wine of the century applies the vintage 1982, dated wine critic Robert Parker was rated with 100 points.
 The second wine is called "Réserve da la Comtesse".

 Photo: © M. François POINCET - Société Occitmédia